avosa/ChatMe/README.md

 Briefcase can be used to package your application for distribution in this way.

 #### Creating your application scaffold
 Since this is the first time we’re packaging our application, we need to create some confguration files and other scaffolding to support the packaging process.
-From the (ChatMe) directory, run
+From the "ChatMe" directory, run

 ```text
 $ briefcase create